salvere002/chat-ui/backend/README.md

 python app.py
 ```

-The server will run on `http://localhost:5000` by default.
+The server will run on `http://localhost:5001` by default (as configured in config.json).

 ## API Endpoints